TerraformersURC/rover/README.md

 # Terraformers URC Rover

 Software for the development rover.
-To be run partially on a laptop with a PS4 controller and partially on the rover's Raspberry Pi.
+To be run on the Rover's Raspberry Pi 4.